|

 at low tide, and continue on to where the River Stour

-Alternatively turn inland from the Bay and wander
+reaches the sea.
+SANDWICH Alternatively turn inland from the Bay and wander

 into Sandwich, steeped in antiquity and little spoiled